nuneskris/nuneskris.github.io/_publications/DataAnalytics-Storage-2024.md

 ---
-title: "Storage in Data Analytics Storage in 2024"
+title: "Data Analytics Storage in 2024"
 collection: publications
 permalink: /publication/DataAnalytics-Storage-2024
 excerpt: 'Storage is foundational.
 The choices are simplified by the maturing technolgies.
 Providing a technical overview'